 It is exciting to have a home built just for you.
 But most people are unfamiliar with owner builder construction loans.
 Mortgage loans for new construction are a different animal, and if you want to build your home, it is smart to learn about this unique mortgage process.
-With the housing market continuing to surge, we anticipate 2024 to be a stellar year for owner-builder home construction.
+With the housing market continuing to surge, we anticipate 2025 and 2026 to be stellar years for owner-builder home construction.

 What Is a Owner Builder Construction Loan?